dpriskorn/WikidataTopicCurator/README.md

 ## Todo
 * Let users choose the matching string like https://lubianat.shinyapps.io/topictagger/
 * Support english plural also
-* Let users decide how many articles to get
+* Let users decide how many articles to get on the page (10 - 500)
 * Add check all toggle
+* Show count of rows on the page in a column